goodevilgenius/bootcamp-node-uploads/README.md

 Most of the relevant code is in [our server file](server.js).
 All relevant code is commented, so that it can be understood in context.

+`/ajax-upload` has a simple example of uploading via AJAX.
+The route that receives the upload (`/ajax-image-upload`) is basically identical to the non-AJAX route, but with a `res.json`, rather than a `res.redirect`.

+The client-side code to make the AJAX upload work is in [`simple-upload.js`](public/assets/js/simple-upload.js).

 In this example, I copied the files to the `/public` folder.
 You may want to find some other solution if using heroku, such as uploading to a CDN.
 I've found that files kept in `/public` won't persist between builds on heroku, so that every time you `git push heroku master`, you'll lose all of your uploaded files.